 Most keyboard parts are the same, with a few exceptions, such as the space bar.

 To sum everything up...

 The best keyboard to get for typists is a mechanical keyboard.

 Why?
 Because the spring-loaded switches that register the keys easier when pressed to its actuation point.

 Compared to membrane keyboards which only allow you to register one keystroke per movement.

 Not only do the mechanical keyboard switches help with typing, but they also help with your senses.

-Having a keyboard that is satisfying to type on will make you want to type more (trust me, it’s sure is satisfying).
+Having a satisfying keyboard to type on will make you want to type more (trust me, it's sure is satisfying).